 Important Note: Water Cooling and Hybrid Cooling is also an Active Cooling Solution because of the involvement of a fan and radiator that works on electricity.

 - Top Water Cooled Graphics Cards for High-end Gaming & VR

 - Graphics Cards Slot Width Explained [Single vs Dual vs 2.2 vs 2.5 vs 2.75]

 Here I have listed down all types of graphics card coolers with their pros and cons.
-Each cooler has it own advantages, disadvantages and usage.
-If you have any query regarding them, then you can ask me by leaving a comment below.
+Each cooler has its own advantages, disadvantages, and usage.
+If you have any queries regarding them, then you can ask me by leaving a comment below.